WynnMB/Stone-Theme-for-Yaru-Xfce/README.md

-Here’s your text converted into a clean, organized **Markdown** format:

----

 # Yaru-Stone Theme

 A modified version of the **Yaru-olive** theme, with all greens replaced by greys — providing a neutral color option that Yaru doesn’t include by default.